-I must confess to feeling quite excited as I transcribed this page of Tricks’ memoirs.
+I must confess to feeling excited as I transcribed this page of Tricks’ memoirs.
 Is it the long-awaited evidence of Shakespeare being at Place House in 1593/1594?
 Though I don’t know what sort of service would involve rifling a cat’s basket.

 Incidentally, a gaping pig would be one roasted whole.
 Shylock, being Jewish, wouldn’t have eaten pork, but there may have been Elizabethans who found the sight of a whole roast pig off-putting.

 Jonathan Bate: Soul of the Age – The Life, Mind and World of William Shakespeare (Penguin 2009) p.20.